practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 $
 ```

-Then the GraalVM (for Java version 24) can be installed with this command:
+Then the GraalVM (for Java version 24) can be installed with like this:

 ```
 $ sdk install java 24-graal